XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

-xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
+xero_tenant_id = YOUR_XERO_TENANT_ID # String | Xero identifier for Tenant
-invoice_id = '00000000-0000-0000-0000-000000000000' # String | Unique identifier for an Invoice
+invoice_id = 00000000-0000-0000-0000-000000000000 # String | Unique identifier for an Invoice
-file_name = 'xero-dev.jpg' # String | Name of the attachment
+file_name = xero-dev.jpg # String | Name of the attachment
-content_type = 'image/jpg' # String | The mime type of the attachment file you are retrieving i.e image/jpg, application/pdf
+content_type = image/jpg # String | The mime type of the attachment file you are retrieving i.e image/jpg, application/pdf
 begin
   #Retrieves an attachment from a specific invoice or purchase bill by filename
   result = api_instance.get_invoice_attachment_by_file_name(xero_tenant_id, invoice_id, file_name, content_type)